automl/amltk/docs/guides/optimization.md

 ??? note "Usage"

-    You can use [`RandomSearch`][byop.optimization.RandomSearch]
+    You can use [`RandomSearch`][amltk.optimization.RandomSearch]
     by simply passing in the `space` and optionally a `seed` which will be used for sampling.

     ```python exec="true" source="material-block" result="python" title="RandomSearch Construction"
-    from byop.optimization import RandomSearch
+    from amltk.optimization import RandomSearch
-    from byop.pipeline import searchable
+    from amltk.pipeline import searchable

     my_searchable = searchable("myspace", space={"x": (-10.0, 10.0)})
     space = my_searchable.space()